insightsengineering/rbmi/CONTRIBUTING.md

 The scheduled tests can also be manually activated by going to "https://github.com/insightsengineering/rbmi" -> "Actions" -> "Bi-Weekly" -> "Run Workflow".
 It is advisable to do this before releasing to CRAN.

-### CRAN Releases

-In order to release a package to CRAN it needs to be tested across multiple different OS's and versions of R. This has been implemented in this project via a GitHub Action Workflow titled "Check for CRAN" which needs to be manually activated.
-To do this go to "https://github.com/insightsengineering/rbmi" -> "Actions" -> "Check for CRAN" -> "Run Workflow".

-If all these tests pass then the package can be safely released to CRAN (after updating the relevant `cran-comments.md` file)

 ### Docker Images